AnKing-VIP/AnKing-Note-Types/README.md

 - [ ] Cloze-AnKingDerm, AnKingMCAT, AnKingOverhaul, Basic-AnKing Language aren’t working with any shortcuts for the buttons (alt+# or ’)
 - [ ] IO-one by one and Physeo-IO one by one aren’t working anymore.
 There’s no occlusions on the back side
 - [ ] There isn’t a toggle tags shortcut on the IO one by one and Physeo-IO one by one cards
+- [ ] IO-one by one autoflip isn’t really working.
+Just shows a blank screen.
+Also there is a toggle tags on the front of IO-one by one and not the back, but doesn’t need to be on the front cause there’s no tags field

 ## Contributing